 Ned studied at Balliol College, Oxford and under Daryl Runswick, John Ashton Thomas and Mike Garrick at Trinity College of Music, London.
 He worked as a session player to begin with, drumming for Neneh Cherry, after which he co-founded the UK RnB band D-Influence (on Acid Jazz and then Atlantic Records).
 Sampling classical recordings and then reversing, pitch-shifting, combining and splitting the results became a hallmark of his electronic experimentation project Anti Atlas.
-The album Between Voices, with Radiohead producer Chris Hufford, was released on One Little Indian Records and chosen as Sunday Times CD of the week and interviews included The Independent, which you can read here.
+The album Between Voices, with Radiohead producer Chris Hufford, was released on One Little Indian Records and chosen as Sunday Times CD of the week.
+Interviews included The Independent, which you can read here.
 He co-wrote and co-produced Asian artist Amar’s album Outside, with Sade/Everything But The Girl producer Robin Millar CBE, drawing from classical Indian ragas and receiving acclaim across the British and Asian press.

 He has written and produced songs for artists including Amy Winehouse, Leona Lewis, Ultra Naté and Cara Dillon.
 His collaborations with Miami DJ Robbie Rivera have twice reached the top of the American Club Charts.
 Recent releases, under the name Raflo, have climbed high in the UK and international club charts, broadcast on BBC radio.

 He is published by Faber Music.